itsMrGaurav/CPP_DOCS/trees/README.md

 ## Tree Data Structures
-### In this section, I have tried to explain how to create a tree and what logic goes behind it.
-If you found any errors, please let me know.
+### This section is concerned with various types of tree data structures.

 Content -
 - [Binary Search Tree](./bst.cpp)

+### If you found any errors, please let me know.

 ***PR's are most welcomed***